nvhoanganh/demotron-anthony/README.md

 kubectl get nodes -o wide
 ```

-## Deploy simple 2 Tier application (UI + Redis) on K8s Cluster and observe it using Pixie
+## Deploy simple 2-Tier application (UI + Redis) on K8s Cluster and observe it using Pixie

 -   First, let's deploy a very simple application and monitor it using New Relic and Pixie